aouyang2299/aouyang2299/README.md

 - 👋 Hi, I’m @aouyang2299
 - 👀 I’m interested in applied mathematics and statistics.
-- 🌱 I’m currently learning R Studio and Jasp.
+- 🌱 I’m learned a bit of R Studio and Jasp.
+I am also learning HTML and CSS.
-- 💞️ I’m looking to collaborate on data analysis projects
+- 💞️ I’m looking to collaborate on data analysis projects and any opportunities to code.
 - 📫 How to reach me - ouyanga@bxscience.edu

 <!---